enricolister/fabrico-test/README.md

 • GET /api/bookings: Retrieve all bookings given a date

+• AUTH ROUTES to register an user to make bookings, login, logout and refresh auth token: see complete documentation

-## For a complete documentation, created with dedoc/scramble, visit root web route ("/")
+## For the complete documentation, created with dedoc/scramble, visit root web route ("/")

 ### Error Handling